SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: Approach

 \section{Approach}

-In this section, we discuss the details of three components in \toolname: a library builder, a rule generator, and an optimizer.
+In this section, we present the details of three components in \toolname: a library builder in Section~\ref{sec-3-1}, a rule generator in Section~\ref{sec-3-2}, and an optimizer in Section~\ref{sec-3-3}.
+We then provide theoretical analyses of key mechanisms in \toolname in Section~\ref{sec-3-4}.
 The overall pipeline of our approach is illustrated in Figure~\ref{fig:2-pipeline}.